Lazarus You Heung-sik: Biography

 On 9 July 2003, Pope John Paul II named him Bishop Coadjutor of the Diocese of Daejeon.
 He received his episcopal consecration on 19 August 2003 from Bishop Joseph Kyeong Kap-ryong of Daejeon.
 He became bishop upon the retirement of Kyeong on 1 April 2005.

 On 29 May 2007, Pope Benedict XVI named him a member of the Pontifical Council Cor Unum.

 While bishop of Daejeon he has led several of the Catholic Bishops' Conference of Korea's committees, including those on migrants, youth ministry, and the promotion of the cause of Korean martyrs.
 While serving as head of Caritas Korea from 2004 to 2008, You visited Pyongyang four times.

 In 2014, his diocese hosted Pope Francis, who celebrated Mass in Daejeon World Cup Stadium, participated in Asian Youth Day, and met with Asian bishops.
 He participated in the 2018 Synod of Bishops on Youth and Discernment by papal appointment.
 He described the situation of young people in Korea: "Since childhood they grow up in a highly competitive society.
 Competition thwarts fraternal relations, it casts off friendships and nurtures loneliness."
 He took advantage of the synod to meet the two participating bishops from China.
 He expressed hope for peace on the Korean peninsula; he imagined an eventual papal visit to North Korea, but warned that it would require extensive preparations, "starting with the issue of religious freedom and the presence of priests".
 On 14 October 2020 he became secretary of the Korean Bishops Conference.

 On 11 June 2021, Pope Francis appointed him to succeed Cardinal Beniamino Stella as prefect of the Congregation for the Clergy, with the date on which he takes office left unspecified.
 He was given the personal title of archbishop along with that of bishop emeritus of Daejeon.
 You subsequently moved to Rome and assumed his new post as the prefect on 2 August.

 In February 2022, he participated in the San Damaso Ecclesiastical University of Madrid, Spain, with a conference in the fifth edition of the pastoral update sessions for priests.

 On 29 May 2022, Pope Francis announced that he would elevate You to the rank of cardinal.
-On 27 August, Pope Francis made him a cardinal deacon, assigning him the deaconry Gesù Buon Pastore alla Montagnola.
+On 27 August, Pope Francis made him a Cardinal-Deacon of Gesù Buon Pastore alla Montagnola.

 On 13 July 2022, Pope Francis named him a member of the Dicastery for Bishops.

+He participated as a cardinal elector in the 2025 papal conclave that elected Pope Leo XIV.